Sak Yant Tattoo FAQ | Thai Tattoo Questions

 In Chiang Mai you can get them starting at 2000 baht, while the same design might cost 4000 baht in Phuket or Bangkok.
 The larger the design and the more fame a Sak Yant Master has, the more your traditional Thai Tattoo will cost.
 Sak Yant’s are not done on a “donation you decide” or pack of cigarettes – they do cost money.
 Depending on both the location in Thailand and the size of the design a Sak Yant tattoo might start from 1000 baht in remote rural locations.

 One of the biggest myths created by travel bloggers is that you can decide how much you want to donate – maybe only give some cigarettes.
 This myth can be traced back to a single source where the blogger just did not understand the Sak Yant and created many incorrect myths attempting to explain his experience without any understanding.
 Sadly the blog-post ranks well in Google and often becomes the starting point for many people interested in the Sak Yant Tattoo.
-The same blog-posts also creates other myths that are addressed in this FAQ.

 The price of the Sak Yant can differ in different areas, and many Sak Yant Masters in larger cities will use a sliding scale pricing system.
 Two people getting the same design will be told a different price, depending on things like … ability to speak Thai, knowledge of what design you want, knowledge of the respect protocols, how respectfully you dress etc.